 When it comes to lowering your risk of prostate cancer, several lifestyle changes have been shown to help.

-This latest suggestion will come as a happy surprise to many men, with recent research revealing that frequent sex and increased masturbation could lower your odds of developing prostate cancer.
+Yet recent research has revealed that frequent sex and/or increased masturbation could lower your odds of developing prostate cancer.

 How masturbation reduces the risk of Prostate Cancer